Image of a dog

 At Joye Law Firm, we understand the physical, emotional, and financial toll a dog bite can take.
 We are committed to helping our clients, especially kids, receive the compensation they deserve for their injuries and losses.

-Our experienced personal injury attorneys have a deep understanding of South Carolina’s dog bite laws and will work tirelessly to ensure that you receive the compensation you deserve.
+Our experienced personal injury attorneys have a deep understanding of South Carolina’s dog bite laws, and we will work tirelessly to ensure that you receive the compensation you deserve.
 Whether it’s through negotiating a settlement or taking your case to trial, we will fight for your rights every step of the way.

 Contact us today to schedule your free consultation and get started on your dog bite claim.